 Yefikir is an advocate for child labor free products.
 Social and government organizations are partnering to take action to ensure a safe, healthy, abuse free and sustainable future for the Ethiopian children.
 “Together with the Ethiopian Fashion Designers Association and Ministry of Social and Labor Affairs, the progress to establish safe thread certification is almost complete,” Fikirte says.

 We need to shift the way we think and act about clothing.
 The western culture, in particular, needs to value clothing in a meaningful way.
-We need to move away from the “fast fashion” mentality of buy and dispose and invest.
+We need to move away from the “fast fashion” mentality of buy and dispose of to one of investing in fashion.
 Maybe too much, too often, and too much of the same, have eroded our desire.
 When fashion is consumed without much thought on ‘who made my clothes’ and what ethical impact it has, who pays the price?
 Exploited workers and the environment.

 I DO THINK WE NEED TO REDEFINE WHAT WE VIEW AS “COST” TO INCLUDE THE ENVIRONMENTAL COST AND THE COST OF HUMAN LIVES.
 COST IS NOT ONLY ABOUT THE DOLLAR AMOUNT.